Abdulhamid114/Dank-memer-coin-bomb-leecher/README.md

 **Coinbombleechperfect.py** (if you get spotted idk what to tell you it's safe af)

-The v4, it have a 1/3 chance of replying "i want money" whenever the bot says someone used a coinbomb, so people can't just say pls use coin a lot to prove you're boting and you won't even reply to all of them so you seem human
+The v4, it have a 1/3 chance of replying "i want money" whenever the bot says someone used a coinbomb, so people can't just say pls use coin a lot to prove you're botting and you won't even reply to all of them so you seem human

 It reply with a random delay from 1000ms to 5000ms (easilly changeable in the script)